 - Another potentially money-saving option for a cloud-hosted system is to start with a new service near the end of a quarter.
 Some representatives we spoke to indicated that there is more room for discounts at the end of March, June, September and December.

 - An area you can negotiate with both types of systems is the phones.
-Many providers offer a lot of phone options and are willing to give you upgraded phones depending on the service you choose and the length of time you commit to.
-Also, they often run specials that include phones for free.
+Many providers offer a lot of phone options and are willing to give you upgraded phones depending on the system you choose and how long you commit to the service.
+Also, they often run specials that include free phones.
 See what kind of phones they are offering and whether they would be willing to upgrade them if you commit to the service.

 - Regardless of the type of system you choose, it is always important to shop around and get several quotes.
 Even if the first one you investigate is the one you definitely want, researching other service providers could help you get a lower price when you do commit.
 If the system you like best isn't the cheapest, ask the vendor if they're willing to match the lower price.
 If you tell them that another system you really like is giving you a better deal, they may lower their prices to get you as a customer.